Safety Managers Get into Trouble Due to Verbal Skills

 Anyhow, the best advice for safety managers and their SMS manuals are:

 - Less is often more;

 Keep It Simple

-More than once I have seen safety managers get into trouble because they wrote risk management processes while thinking of the more involved, high-risk issues that come into their safety programs.
-What they overlook is that these processes must be implemented for all issues that enter your aviation safety program.
+More than once, I have seen safety managers get into trouble because they wrote risk management processes while thinking of the more involved, high-risk issues that come from their safety reporting systems into their risk management systems.
+What they overlook is that these processes must be implemented for all issues that enter your aviation risk management system.
 Therefore, your processes should not be so complex that they burden your SMS.

 Less Is Often More – Keep It, General

 Auditors don't create findings if you overwork an issue according to your SMS manual.
-Their audit findings jump at you because you under-worked an issue because you didn't follow all the steps in your defined risk management processes.
+Their audit findings jump at you because you under-worked an issue, and you didn't follow all the steps in your defined risk management processes.
 Therefore, your SMS manual will better serve you when your risk management processes work equally well with the general, low-risk issues as well as with your high-risk issues.

 - What Is the Modern Aviation Risk Management Cycle

 - 4 Elements of Safety Risk Management (SRM)